discus-sions/TownOfHost-TheOtherRoles/README.md

 Basis : Impostor<br>

 The Silencer's first kill attempt will silence the crewmate inside the next meeting.<br>
-After the Silence, the Silencer is a regular Impostor.<br>
+After the Silence, the Silencer is a regular Impostor until the next meeting.<br>
+After the next meeting, the process restarts and they can silence again.<br>

 ### Traitor